wisemansg/matlab_and_simulink/README.md

 4. Run the simulation (`Ctrl + T`)
 5. View results in the Scope blocks

----

 ## 📝 Notes

 - The model uses detailed switching devices (IGBT/Diode) for realistic simulation.
 - Parameters can be adjusted for different weather conditions.
 - Good base for learning grid-tied or standalone PV systems.

----

-**Feel free to fork, improve, or use this model for your own photovoltaic system simulations!**

-*Last updated: April 2026*